B2-Kumar/Notes/HR.md

 Introduce Yourself.

 Good Morning sir,
 My name is Bittu Kumar.
 I am a final year B.Tech student pursuing Computer Science and Engineering at NIT Patna.
 My passion for technology and learning has been a driving force throughout my academic journey.
 Being a quick learner, I always seek opportunities to learn and explore new technologies.

-I am a competitive programmer and like prbolem solving.
-Data structures and algorithms are my strong suits. some of my achievements are - I have qualified for icpc regionals this year and got all india rank of 43 in ICPC Amritapuri doublesite.
-I am expert on codeforces and 5 star on codechef.
-I am also proficient in data structures and algorithms and among top 1 percent coder on leetcode.
+One of my main interests lies in competitive programming, where I enjoy solving problems that revolve around data structures and algorithms.
+A few highlights from my journey include qualifying for the ICPC regionals this year and achieving an All India rank of 43 in ICPC Amritapuri doublesite.
+I am expert on codeforces, 5 star on codechef and among top 1 percent coder on leetcode with current ratings more than 2100.

-Along with data structures and algorithms, I also have a good hand on web development and explored some tech stacks like reactjs, nodejs and mongoDB.
+Beyond coding challenges, I've also explored web development.
+I'm familiar with technologies like ReactJS, Node.js, and MongoDB.
+I've put these skills to use by creating projects like a food delivery app, portfolio website and a few more projects.

+I've also done some freelancing work as a problem setter at imocha, where I designed and tested problems related to data structures and algorithms.

-Apart from academics, I have a few hobbies as well.
-I enjoy competitive programming as it challenges my problem-solving skills.
+Talking about my hobbies, I enjoy participating in contest as it enhances my problem-solving skills.
 In my free time, i enjoy playing cricket and love listening to music to relax and unwind.

 I embrace each day as an opportunity for self improvement and strive to evolve into the best version of myself both personally ans professionally.